 Swolverine’s Turmeric supplement contains 750 milligrams of Turmeric with 95% coming directly from Curcuminoids, paired with 5 millligrams of BioPerine for optimal absorption, so you get the nutrients you need to power your active lifestyle.

 While many people opt to treat inflammation with prescribed, or over-the-counter anti-inflammatory medications, such as Ibuprofen and NSAID pain relievers, these treatment options can pose serious health risks.
 If you’re looking for a natural way to reduce joint inflammation and improve joint mobility, then Turmeric would be a great option to help you recover faster, reduce inflammation, and improve brain health and mood.

 Looking for an amazing Turmeric Supplement to help you reduce inflammation?

-Swolverine’s Turmeric contains 750mg of Turmeric with 95% pure Curcumin and 5mg of Bioperine for optimal absorption, to help you reduce inflammation and recover faster.
+Swolverine’s Turmeric contains 750mg of Turmeric with 95% pure Curcumin and 5mg of Bioperine for optimal absorption, to help you reduce inflammation, recover faster, and improve your active lifestyle.

 SWOLVERINE is an endurance athlete and active lifestyle brand.
 Made for the elite athlete, and the strong-willed our products were designed to fuel your athletic performance.
 We perform when you perform.